 Wilson IB Onuigbo*

-*Corresponding author: Wilson I. B. Onuigbo, Founder/Director, Medical Foundation & Clinic, 8 Nsukka Lane, Enugu 400001, Nigeria
+*Corresponding author: Wilson IB Onuigbo, Department of Pathology, The Medical Foundation & Clinic, 8 Nsukka Lane, Enugu 400001, Nigeria, Africa

 Willis, in his famous book, wrote that Vogel was the first in 1891 to describe cancerous invasion of the portal tract.
 Therefore, this paper sets out to provide the earlier dates of the 1870s.